rehierl/abstract-properties/02-x-mathematics/05-2-document-trees/1-1-document-trees.md

 "tree order" is like referring to "an ordered set of trees".
 Because of that, it seems better to not use that description, but to use descriptions such as "the tree's **node order**" instead.

+Note that the DOM specification treats the "tree order" description as being synonymous to the "pre-order node order" (i.e. the doctree's pre-order trace of nodes).
+That is, the DOM spec uses that description to refer to a total node order, which is more than just misleading.

 <!-- ======================================================================= -->
 ## unordered document tree